mindmill/spring-boot-security-u2f/README.md

 # spring-boot-security-u2f

-This ist a demo showing U2F authentication together with Spring Security.
+This is a demo showing U2F authentication together with Spring Security.

 Usage: clone the project, cd into root and run ```mvn spring-boot:run```